mofrim/42-fdf/README.md

   `mlx_new_window.c` -> TODO maybe file this as issue with hyprland because making windows non-resizable is archieved through setting WMHints which can be ignored.
 But just not showing them is not desired behaviour, imho.

+- [2024-09-09 20:22] Time to outline the parsing process:

+    1) Read the mapfile into an 2d integer array and do some error checking
+    2) From the int-array generate a linked list of 3dim vectors.
+Introduce an extra field `edge_vertex` for vertices sitting on the edges of the map, because they will have less connection lines.
+    3) Maybe do it differently.
+Create a struct t_vec { x,y,z}. so the map will be a 2d t_vec array.